m4st3rP/ForzaHorizon6Randomiser/README.md

 ### Automated Car Data Updates

-We no longer rely on manual data entry for the car list.
-Instead, the application pulls data directly from the **Official Forza Horizon 6 Car List**.
+The application pulls car data directly from the **Official Forza Horizon 6 Car List**.

 To refresh the car data with the latest additions from the official website, run: